 Multiple sclerosis (MS) is an auto-immune disease where the immune system attacks the nerves, causing decreased muscle function.
-This can lead to double vision, as well as, difficulty grasping things, walking, and even urinating.
+This decreased muscle function may potentially cause unwanted muscle spasms, stiffness, and pain, that alternative treatment like CBD oil can help to manage until a cure can be found.
+MS can also lead to double vision, as well as, difficulty grasping things, walking, and even urinating.
 It usually develops slowly and the attacks wax and wane over time.
 Because of the immune activity it also has an inflammatory component.
 Eventually the inflammation and ultimate destruction of the tissue becomes bad enough that patients are unable to take care of themselves.

 We know that oxygen seems to have an affinity for the nervous system and we know that part of how hyperbaric oxygen works is by being anti-inflammatory.
 Thus it would seem that patients with multiple sclerosis would be the perfect candidates for hyperbaric oxygen treatments.
 What’s interesting is that the research gives mixed results.
 There are many research articles that show no significance with hyperbaric oxygen therapy, as well as many articles that show some improvement.